enso-org/enso/docs/CONTRIBUTING.md

 latest LTS version of [NodeJS](https://nodejs.org/en/download) and NPM.
 We recommend using [`nvm`](https://github.com/nvm-sh/nvm) to manage node versions.
 The current LTS is `v12.18.0`.

-Please note that once the parser is integrated into the SBT build, the rust-related commands will be automatically performed for you.

 ### Getting Set Up (JVM)